+Application Applied

 Application : Applied

+Explanation on : Tan Sri Dato' Ahmad bin Mohd Don is the Chairman while Mr Kellee

+application of the Kam Chee Khiong ("Mr Kellee Kam") is the Group CEO of the Bank.

+practice

-Explanation on : application of the practice Tan Sri Dato' Ahmad bin Mohd Don is the Chairman while Mr Joel Kornreich is the Group CEO of the Bank.
-The roles of Tan Sri Dato' Ahmad as Board Chairman and Mr Kornreich as Group CEO are separated, consistent with the principle of good corporate governance to promote accountability and facilitate division of responsibilities between them.
+The roles of Tan Sri Dato' Ahmad as Board Chairman and Mr. Kellee Kam as Group CEO are separated, consistent with the principle of good corporate governance to promote accountability and facilitate division of responsibilities between them.

 Tan Sri Dato' Ahmad, in leading the Board, is responsible for the effective overall functioning of the Board.
-He maintains a close professional relationship with the Group CEO and his Senior Management team and acts as a mentor as required.
+He maintains a close professional relationship with Mr. Kellee Kam and his Senior Management team and acts as a mentor as required.
 He chairs Board meetings as well as general meetings of the Bank and concerns himself with the good order and effectiveness of the Board and its processes.
-Mr Joel Kornreich as Group CEO, in leading Senior Management, bears the primary responsibility over the day-to-day management of the Bank.
+Mr. Kellee Kam as Group CEO, in leading Senior Management, bears the primary responsibility over the day-to-day management of the Bank.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are requir ed to complete the columns below.
+Non-large companies are encouraged

+to complete the columns be elow.

 Measure :

 Timeframe :